dmolsen/lazyBlock/README.md

 lazyBlock is a proof-of-concept to show how content can be conditionally loaded in responsive designs without relying on AJAX to fetch that content.
 Content is included in the original mark-up but is placed within `<script>` tags with the type `text/html`.
 Based on user action or screen width, the content can then be moved from the `<script>` tag and then injected into the DOM by lazyBlock.

+## v2 Changes

+Only a few changes for v2:

+* now uses `<script>` tag rather than comments to "hide" content. it provides for a [hair better performance](http://jsperf.com/lazy-loading-content/3).
+* better support for older versions of IE
+* slightly different syntax as I get better with JS
+* can toggle multiple elements from one call

 ## How is this Different from display: none?

 Any mark-up contained within an element that has been set to `display: none` will still be parsed by the browser.
 For example, if your mark-up contains images the browser will download them.
 For performance reasons you may not want this to happen. lazyBlock helps developers avoid those extra downloads.